kbolbotowski/kbolbotowski.github.io/_pages/about.md

 where \\(s_\mu, s_\nu\\) are the relevant standard deviations.
 The constants above are sharp.

-This second-order Kantorovich-Rubinstein duality is at the core of some of the topics that I expose below.
+Our second-order Kantorovich-Rubinstein duality is at the core of some of the topics that I expose below.